 Seniors with limited mobility struggle with car travel

-Without any auto mobility aids, helping these seniors into a car can take multiple people, making every trip to the doctor a major event.
-If you can’t get enough help from others, you could end up hurting yourself or might be forced to use non-emergency ambulance transportation (expensive!).
+If you can’t get enough help from others, you could end up hurting yourself or might be forced to use non-emergency ambulance transportation, which is expensive.

-If your senior is still fairly mobile, but has to cope with annoying issues that make car travel frustrating or tiring, try these 6 simple auto aids.
+If your older adult is still fairly mobile, but has to cope with issues that make car travel frustrating or tiring, try these 6 simple auto aids.

 4 advanced auto aids make car travel easier for seniors